 Cut Scene: Holy Chest

-minimized in the cut version, with two shots of Langdon's bloodied face being removed entirely.
-One may argue that if the BBFC were to cut anything, it would have made more sense to cut the initial bloody spray squirting onto Langdon's face in
+was minimized in the cut version, with two shots of Langdon's bloodied face being removed entirely.
+One may argue that if the BBFC were to cut anything, it would have made more sense to cut the initial bloody spray squirting onto Langdon's

 Cut Scene: Fire Cardinal